Juxtagames/M5E-Ruleset/README.md

 # Support Us

 Anyone can support this project through our Patreon and Kickstarter campaigns.
 To maintain Modern5E and publish future supplements and campaign sourcebooks, we will need help paying for artwork, writing, editing, layout, software, hardware, hosting, and other tech services, at least until things get up and running like a regular business.
 Those who support the project in this manner will receive special commendation and backer rewards; visit those project campaigns for more information.
-The news of these campaigns will also be available through our website, social media accounts (see below), and our newsletter.
+The news of these campaigns will be available through our website, social media accounts (see below), and our newsletter.

 To support this project - until our official support channels and campaigns become available - you can contribute funds below.